Lemony Yellow Split Pea Side Dish

-Anyone who likes lemon, garlic, and ginger will love this Lemony Yellow Split Pea Side Dish that’s loaded with interesting flavors!
+Anyone who likes split peas, lemon, garlic, and ginger will love this Lemony Yellow Split Pea Recipe that’s loaded with interesting flavors!
+And this is so great for a think-outside-the-box idea for a side dish!

-PIN this Split Pea Side Dish to try it later!
+PIN the Yellow Split Pea Recipe to try it later!

 What ingredients do you need for this recipe?